check-spelling/auth0-verified-email-address-change/Profile/service/README.md

 This section of the repository contains reference implementation for the Profile Management Service functionality to be implemented external to Auth0.
 You can use this implementation as-is, or incorporate as part of your own/existing functionality in order to support Verfiried Email Address Change in Auth0.
 Service reference implemetation is built as a [Node.js](https://nodejs.org/en/) application using [Express](https://expressjs.com/) and [Passport](http://www.passportjs.org/).
 For a general overview of Profile Management functionality see the readme in the containing [folder](..). **Note: all implementation provided has been built and tested using Node.js version 12.18**

-## Deployment Environment
+## Environment

 The reference implementation provided is designed to be deployed within your own infrastructure - or at least within an infrastructure that is external to Auth0.
 For the latter, [Heroku](https://www.heroku.com) is often used as a Node.js hosting environment, as is Amazon Web Services - utilizing something like [AWS Lambda](https://aws.amazon.com/lambda/).

 ### Environment Variables

 Whatever environment you choose to utilize, before deploying the reference implementation provided you will need to setup the Node.js environment with the following environment variables.
 Support is provided for utilizing a [`.env`](https://www.npmjs.com/package/dotenv) file within your host Node environment (if supported) or alernatively using whatever configuration tools your hosting environment provides.
-Sample `.env` content has also been provided for convenience:
+A sample environment has also been provided for convenience, which can also be used to populate the contents of an `.env` file:

 ```
 PORT=3030